Bern Hoffman

 Benjamin Bernard Hoffman (February 17, 1913 – December 15, 1979) was an American film, television and theatre actor.
-He was perhaps best known for playing "Earthquake McGoon" in Li'l Abner, both in the Broadway play and in the 1959 film.
+He was best known for playing Earthquake McGoon in Li'l Abner, both in the Broadway play and in the 1959 film.

 Life and career

 Hoffman was born in Maryland, the son of Rose Hoffman.
 He had a brother and a sister.
-Hoffman attended Johns Hopkins University, where he studied medicine, and also attended Loyola College, where he studied explosives engineering.
-Hoffman left college to help out and support his family.
+He attended Johns Hopkins University, where he studied medicine, and also attended Loyola College, studying explosives engineering.
+He dropped out of college to support his family.

-Hoffman began his career in 1937, when he appeared in two films, Meet the Missus and Forty Naughty Girls, playing the uncredited role of the "Orchestra Leader" in both films.
-Hoffman made his theatre debut in 1944, appearing in the Broadway play titled Catherine Was Great.
-He also played the role of "Joey Biltmore" in Guys and Dolls, during its first production.
-Hoffman later played the role of "Pawnee Bill" in the Broadway play Annie Get Your Gun.
+Hoffman began his screen career in 1937, appearing in two films, Meet the Missus and Forty Naughty Girls, playing the uncredited role of an orchestra leader in both films.
+He made his theatre debut in 1944, appearing in the Broadway play Catherine Was Great.
+He also played Joey Biltmore in Guys and Dolls, during its first production.
+He later played Pawnee Bill in the Broadway play Annie Get Your Gun.

 Hoffman later moved to North Hollywood, California with his family.
-He played the role of "Earthquake McGoon" in the film version of the Broadway play Li'l Abner.
-Hoffman’s film and television credits include, On The Town, Tombstone Territory, The Man Who Understood Women, Bonanza, Ironside, Death Valley Days, The Phil Silvers Show, Somebody Up There Likes Me, Rawhide, The Outfit and The Streets of San Francisco.
+He played Earthquake McGoon in the film version of the Broadway play Li'l Abner.
+His film and television credits included On The Town, Tombstone Territory, The Man Who Understood Women, Bonanza, Ironside, Death Valley Days, The Phil Silvers Show, Somebody Up There Likes Me, Rawhide, The Outfit and The Streets of San Francisco.

-He played Marcus in "The Jarbo Pierce Story" S8 E26 of "Wagon Train", 1965.

 Death

-Hoffman died in December 1979 at the Sherman Oaks Hospital in Sherman Oaks, California, at the age of 66.
-He was buried in Mount Sinai Memorial Park Cemetery.
+Hoffman died on December 15, 1979 at the Sherman Oaks Hospital in Sherman Oaks, California, at the age of 66.
+He was buried at Mount Sinai Memorial Park Cemetery.